To fertilise... or not to fertilise?

 Big heavy-fruiting greenhouse plants also benefit from some extra help: give them weekly feeds of potassium-rich tomato feed, also available in our garden centre, as soon as they start flowering.

-Please ask the staff in our garden centre in Telford for more information and advice about choosing fertilisers for your garden.
+Please ask a member of the Lakeside team for more information and advice about choosing fertilisers for your garden.